Design System

 Elevation

-Elevation in a design system refers to the perceived depth or layering of elements within the design.
+Perceived depth or layering of elements within the design

 Components